JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 !!! note
     While GitHub will automatically create a github token for you named "GITHUB_TOKEN", it will not have push access.
-Therefore, you must override GitHub my making a personal access token with the same name.
+Therefore, you must override GitHub by making a new personal access token with the same name.

 ### Authentication: SSH Deploy Keys